TheoTheSweet/fan-control-project/README.md

 - `backend.py`: Contains the backend logic for controlling the fans and logging data.
 It stores the last 300 data points for temperature and fan speed.
 - `ui.py`: Defines the graphical user interface using PyQt6.
 There are two UI states: one for setting the fan parameters and another for displaying the temperature and fan speed data.
 - `subsystem_simulation.py`: Simulates the subsystems and provides temperature outputs to the backend.
 The output temperatures have some random component to simulate real-world conditions, and are also based off the fan speeds.
+- `temp_speed_log.csv`: The CSV file where the data is logged if requested by the user.
+There is an example file in the repository with some sample data.